myxik/TG_essay_bot/README.md

  - implementation: telegram bot

 TO RUN:
- - installing spacy, tensorflow, python
+ - installing spacy, tensorflow(must be 1.x instead of 2.x), python
  - run paraphrase.py it will ask for input or you can simply use as a function, docstring is listed after installing spacy:
  - python -m spacy download en_core_web_sm